kmicinski/cis531-f25/syllabus.md

 will technically accept archives, but the instructors strongly prefer students (and will exclusively help support) using Git.

+There will also be between four and six *group programming exercises* in Racket.
+These exercises may be done in groups of up to three students.
+Groups *MUST* write their solution together (Zoom/video call is acceptable, but it must be synchronous).

+Exercises and projects will be weighted at point values of 100 points (exercises) and 1000 points (projects), so that projects are worth roughly 10x as much as exercises.
+Exact grading weights on the autograder are subject to change pending sufficient notice to students, but will never be more work (or less advantageous to students) than the grading bars specified here.

-##### Project Late Policy
+##### Project / Exercise Late Policy

-- Projects turned in within 72 hours of the deadline will receive a 15 percent penalty.
+- Projects and exercises turned in within 72 hours of the deadline will receive a 15 percent penalty.
 Projects turned in after 72 hours and until the end of the course will receive a 25 percent penalty.

+- I will **NOT** grant one-off project extensions without good reason.
+There is a liberal late policy.
+I encourage you to take the 15% off and submit late--many projects will have bonus points that will allow you to raise your grade and offset late submissions, and a single late submission will likely not change your final course grade.

+- I am happy to move project deadlines for religious observances, excused medical absence, and similar unforeseen circumstances.
+Please email me and we can discuss a satisfactory resolution.

 #### Exams (40%)

 Exams explicitly measure your ability to materialize solutions to questions regarding relevant course content in an open-ended fashion.
-There will be two midterms both with roughly five questions each.
+There will be two midterms.
 Questions will be drawn from the learning objectives at the top of the page.
+I will release a practice exam several days before both midterms, which we will work through in class.

+After the first midterm, you may submit corrections for up to 50% of missed points back.
+Details will be provided after the first midterm.
+There will be no corrections for the second midterm.

 We realize exams can be stressful.
 The instructors strongly encourage students to look into the resources provided by the Barnes Center